MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 > [!NOTE]
 > This property should be set before App Center start.

 After this call, a browser window will open up to authenticate the user.
 All the subsequent update checks will get the latest release on the private track.
-The update track is persisted in the SDK across app launches.
+The update track is not persisted in the SDK across app launches.

 If a user is on the **private track**, it means that after the successful authentication, they will get the latest release from any public distribution groups they are a member of, plus any private distribution groups they are a member of.
 If a user is on the **public track**, it means that they will get the latest release only from public distribution groups.